Intuz-production/react-native-radio-checkbox/README.md

-**<h1>Introduction</h1>**
+<h1>Introduction</h1>

-INTUZ is presenting a radiobutton/checkbox list control to integrate inside your React Native application.
-This component helps you to integrate radio button and checkbox list in application for both Android and iOS platforms.Please follow below steps to integrate this control in your next project.
+INTUZ is presenting a radiobutton/checkbox list control to integrate inside your React Native based application for both Android and iOS platforms.
+Please follow below steps to integrate this control in your next project.

 <br>
-**<h1>Features</h1>**
+<h1>Features</h1>
-* Checkbox list support
+- Support for Checkbox list
-* Radiobutton list support
+- Support for Radio list
-* Control maximum selected items
+- Control maximum selected items
-* Clear all selection and select all options
+- Clear all selection and select all options
-* Customizable style and icons
+- Customizable style and icons

 <br>
 <img src="Screenshots/radio_checkbox.gif" width=500 alt="Screenshots/radio_checkbox.png">

-**<h1>Getting Started</h1>**
+<h1>Getting Started</h1>

 > Import RadioCheckBox in your .js file